Xeboc/hegemon/README.md

 Make sure to allow SMTP outbound mail with the server provider.
 Most providers have this turned off by default.
 Scaleway requires a hard boot of the server to change firewall rules and allow SMTP traffic.

+If using Scaleway, create the instance and allow it to boot fully.
+Once booted, change the kernel to the Apparmor kernel and reboot using SSH or the console.
+This will allow the kernel modules to be fetched.
+Do not switch over to Apparmor during the first boot cycle as it will break the process.

 Sign in to the ZNC web interface and set things up to your liking.
 It isn’t exposed through the firewall, so you must first set up an SSH tunnel:

     ssh deploy@example.com -L 6643:localhost:6643

-Then proceed to http://localhost:6643 in your web browser.
+Then proceed to [localhost:6643](http://localhost:6643) in your web browser.

 Similarly, to access the monit server monitoring page, use another SSH tunnel:

     ssh deploy@example.com -L 2812:localhost:2812

-Again proceeding to http://localhost:2812 in your web browser.
+Again proceeding to [localhost:2812](http://localhost:2812) in your web browser.

 How To Use Your New Personal Cloud
 ----------------------------------